davepinch/pinchy.cc/collections/_fragments/you-can-calibrate-your-perception.md

 ---
-title: "You can calibrate your perception"
+title: "you can calibrate your perception"
 tags:
   - Fragment
 ---